KatieK2/html5-slides/README.md

 The slides can be run locally from `file://` making development easy :)

+Press Enter, space, right arrow to advance; Backspace, left arrow to go back.

+Enter full-screen mode (F11 or Shift-Command-F) before presenting.

+You should be able to press Ctrl+R/F5 at any time to refresh without losing your place in the presentation.

+If an iframe steals your focus and you can’t advance any more, please click outside the slide on the background to give the focus back to the presentation.

 ### Running from a web server

 If at some point you should need a web server, use [`serve.sh`](serve.sh).
 It will